mrharel/scrappy/README.md

 # scrappy
-Scrappy is a utility module to scrap web page easily in NodeJS
+Scrappy is a utility module that helps you scrap web pages using NodeJS without needing to write any logic code.

+Scrappy is using scrappers, which are config objects that tells scrappy what to fetch and how to fetch it.
+Usually most web page scrapping is based on the same code just setting different configuration.

+Scrappy was built with that in mind and allows you just to define scrappers objects and get whatever you want.

 ## installation
 `npm install scrappy --save`